 Habitat and Conservation

 In summer, least bitterns frequent cattail and river bulrush marshes, shrub swamps, and sometimes cattail-choked farm ponds.
 Listen at dawn and dusk for their soft calls.
-They straddle plant stems just over the water, and they freeze instantly, bill pointed up, if alarmed.
+Least bitterns straddle plant stems just over the water, and they freeze instantly, bill pointed up, if alarmed.
 Seeing them requires patience, unless you canoe or wade through the wetlands where you heard them.
 Try waiting quietly, scanning above the cattails of a marsh; you may see one fly low and disappear into the vegetation again.

 Like other herons, the least bittern forages around shallow water, stalking prey slowly, then quickly jabbing with its bill.
 Being a small heron, this species eats relatively small fish, plus insects and other small animals it can capture and swallow.

 Uncommon, local summer resident.
+A Missouri species of conservation concern.

 Platform nests are frequently constructed 1–4 feet above water in cattails, river bulrushes, nutsedges, and buttonbushes in deepwater sites.
 A roof of bent-over stems is often constructed over the nest.
 A clutch comprises 2–7 eggs.
 Upon hatching, the down-covered young are fairly helpless.
 Least bitterns arrive in Missouri in May and fly south by the beginning of October.
 Their year-round and winter range extends from southern Florida and Mexico clear down to southern Brazil.